Toonstruck

 Toonstruck is a graphic adventure video game developed by Burst Studios, published by Virgin Interactive Entertainment and released in 1996 for DOS.
-In the game, a live-action protagonist Drew Blanc, played and voiced by Christopher Lloyd, is transported into the cartoon world he created while suffering from a creative block.
-Blanc is accompanied by his animated sidekick Flux Wildly, voiced by Dan Castellaneta.
+The game uses hand-drawn imagery and animated characters, but the protagonist Drew Blanc (played by Christopher Lloyd) is represented as a video-captured live action character interacting with the cartoon world around him.
+In the game, Blanc is transported into the cartoon world he created while suffering from a creative block.
+Blanc is accompanied by his animated sidekick Flux Wildly.

 Conceived in 1993 as a game geared towards children, Toonstruck was later re-written to be more adult-oriented.
 Virgin Interactive invested huge amounts of money into the game, which ended up costing in excess of US$8 million.
-In addition to Lloyd and Castellaneta, the cast includes several well-known actors and voice actors such as Tim Curry, David Ogden Stiers and Dom DeLuise.
+In addition to Lloyd, the cast includes several well-known actors and voice actors such as Dan Castellaneta, Tim Curry, David Ogden Stiers and Dom DeLuise.
 Toonstruck features scan-line compressed FMV that is composited with hand-drawn animated sequences produced by Burst, Nelvana and Rainbow Animation.

-Toonstruck was well received by gaming critics, who mostly praised the quality of the animation, puzzles and performances by Lloyd and Castellaneta, although it was a financial disappointment for Virgin.
-It has since been included in several lists of the best adventure games of all time, and has been re-released for modern computers through GOG.com and Steam.
+Toonstruck was well received by gaming critics, who mostly praised the quality of the animation and the design of the puzzles, but it was a financial disappointment for Virgin.
+It has since been included in several lists of the best adventure games of all time.